catppuccin/lazygit/README.md

 3. Replace the `theme` section of `~/.config/lazygit/config.yml` with the theme you want to activate (from `themes`)
 4. Close and reopen `lazygit`, and see your new theme!

+## 🙋 FAQ

+-	Q: **_"Why is the background wrong?"_**\
+	A: Lazygit uses your terminal background.
+You should set it to the relevant background for your theme.

 ## 💝 Thanks to

 - [nullishamy](https://github.com/nullishamy)